Computer Forensics Resources for PCs and Mobile Devices

 Software Forensics

 • CodeSuite – CodeSuite is a tool that compares computer source code to detect plagiarism, copyright infringement, and trade secret theft.
-It has been used in a number of high-profile legal cases.
+It has been used in several high-profile legal cases.

 Other Helpful Tools